Equibit/wallet-ui/doctheme/md/hd-structure.md

 ## HD Structure

-This describes how BIP44 is used for Equibit portfolios, companies, including transactions of type:
+This describes how BIP44 is used for Equibit portfolios, companies, including the following transaction types:
 - sending/receiving Empty EQB;
 - authorizing securities (issuances);
+- canceling securities;
 - trading securities;
 - sending/receiving securities.

+The whole idea to use BIP44 for everything is to simplify xpub crawling and thus the import process.

+### Transaction artefacts

+Portfolio accounts can store:
+- cash (BTC, empty EQB)
+- trading securities (EQB)
+- received securities (EQB)

+Company accounts can store:
+- authorized securities (with issuance_json) (EQB)

 ### BIP-44